ONLINE BSb DEGREE

 Lock in the peace of mind that comes with fixed, affordable tuition.
 You’ll enjoy one flat rate from the moment you enroll until the day you graduate from your program.
 That’s your Tuition Guarantee.

+Earn your degree without starting from scratch.
 Have previous relevant work and life experience evaluated for potential credit.

 Our enrollment representatives provide personal support while you make an informed choice about going back to school.
 Reach us by phone at 844-937-8679 or chat with us 7 days a week.

 Work toward your degree without giving up what matters most.
 Start your degree year-round and take one class at a time.

 Enroll in online classes and attend class whenever it fits your life, day or night.

 You have a support team available up to 20 hours a day, 5 days a week.
 And our academic counselors, who are with you every step of the way, have earned a 5-star rating from 90% of our surveyed students.